Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: V L Models

 \subsection{Evaluation}

-Our experiments use image-sentence alignment and counting probes.
-In both cases, models are exposed to either correct or foiled image-text pairs.
+In both image-sentence alignment and counting probes, models are exposed to either correct or foiled image-text pairs.
 We evaluate pretrained V\&L models on our probes using {\bf accuracy} ($acc$), which is the overall accuracy on all classes; {\bf precision} ($p_c$), which measures how well the models identify the \textit{correct} examples; and {\bf foil precision} ($p_f$), which measures how well a model identifies \textit{foiled} instances:

 where $P$ and $N$ are the number of true positives and true negatives, and $\tilde{P}$ and $\tilde{N}$ are the number of false positives and false negatives, respectively.

 We also evaluate our models using a {\bf pairwise ranking accuracy} $acc_r$ computed using the image-sentence alignment score $\phi$ that the model assigns to correct and foiled image-text pairs.
 Given an image ($i$) paired with a correct ($c$) versus a foil ($f$) text, if the score of the positive/correct pair is greater than that of the foiled pair, the prediction is considered successful.